wdi-sg/project-1/README.md

 $('.btn-new-game').on('click', function() {...});
 * click new game button - image change, random sequence, show modal, remove new game button, show timer, show level and sequence to play.
+* call the randomInPlay()

 $('.lets-go-btn').on('click', function() {...});
 * timer feature bind to the Let's Go button.
-* countdown timer start till the time runs out then call for modal retry.
+* countdown timer start till the time runs out then call modal for retry.

 $('.btn').on('click', function() {...});
 * adding click event to the 3 button to register the player input.
-* check when all three button are press in sequence.
+* check when all three button are press lock.
-* base on checkForWin return set the attribute to fire which modal - to retry, to next level or end game.
+* base on checkForWin() return set the attribute to update the content on the modal - to retry, to next level or end game.

 $('.next-or-retry').on('click', function() {...});
 * either you move on to the next level, retry the current level or game end.
+* if next level, the level counter will increment by 1.
+* either trigger randomInPlay() or restart().

 $('#form').on('submit', function(e) {...});
 * add on game, on submit code, check if same as code defined. if same, form disappear and link to bonus game appear.

 ---